 But it’s super easy to pretend that people had all these options and choices available to them.
 It’s the just world fallacy at work.
 Pretending that most of the people who work these jobs are doing so only because of their own choices and not because of the blatant societal injustices present in our society only helps to perpetuate the cycle.
 It completely discounts the fact that we have a very real poverty trap in the United States, that wages are stagnant, that healthcare is unattainable for many, that education is prohibitively expensive, and that people are needlessly suffering over these things.

 But fine – let’s visit that just world for a second and assume that you’re right.
-Every single person stuck working a low wage job with no savings is in the position they are in due to their own choices.
+Every single person stuck working a low wage job with no savings is in the position they are in due to their own choices alone.
 Does that really matter?
 Does someone deserve to die because they made the poor choice to spend their money on luxuries like enjoying life a little?
 Or because they didn’t follow the life script and go to college?
 Do their parents, grandparents, and at-risk children deserve to die?

 The answer is no. I can’t believe I have to say this, but people don’t actually deserve to die because they made some poor life choices.